Changing Edu-chaos to Aweducation: 8 Awe Inspiring Classroom Ideas

 What are the Other Benefits of Experiencing a State of Awe?

-Psychologist, Nicolas Humphrey, reports that there is a "biological advantage of being awestruck."
+Psychologist Nicolas Humphrey reports that there is a "biological advantage of being awestruck."
 Awe can help us to overcome obstacles, and cultivate excitement about our own existence.
-Research on awe suggests that this state of mine can elevate cognition and emotion.
-A Stanford University study suggests that awe nurtures compassion, altruism, a general state of wellbeing and even expands one's perception of time.
-Further Research has found that positive emotions, such as awe, creates a deep connection to art, nature or spirituality and this is linked to lower levels of inflammation in the body.
+Research on awe suggests that this state of mind can elevate cognition and emotion.
+A Stanford University study suggests that awe nurtures compassion, altruism, a general state of well-being, and even expands one's perception of time.
+Further Research has found that positive emotions, such as awe, create a deep connection to art, nature, or spirituality, and this is linked to lower levels of inflammation in the body.

 How Can Teachers Bring Awe into the Classroom?